-Areas to be Evaluated N/A Exceeds Expectations Meet Expectations Improvement Needed Not Meeting Expectations 10.
-Leadership : Promotes high standards for the department in areas of scholarship, instruction, and outreach; communicates priorities, standards, and administrative procedures effectively; articulates a vision for the future; provides national and statewide visibility and recognition for the department; contributes to the leadership of the (EE) Comments: (ME) (IN) (NME) college and effectively advocates for the college.
-11. Planning: Works effectively with staff in identifying appropriate short-term and long-term goals, in setting priorities, and in focusing resources across all department missions.
+Areas to be Evaluated N/A Exceeds Expectations (EE) Meet Expectations (ME) Improvement Needed (IN) Not Meeting Expectations (NME) 10.
+Leadership : Promotes high standards for the department in areas of scholarship, instruction, and outreach; communicates priorities, standards, and administrative procedures effectively; articulates a vision for the future; provides national and statewide visibility and recognition for the department; contributes to the leadership of the college and effectively advocates for the college.
+Comments: 11.
+Planning: Works effectively with staff in identifying appropriate short-term and long-term goals, in setting priorities, and in focusing resources across all department missions.
 Comments: 12.
-Administration/Management: Oversees the recruitment and appointment of highly qualified staff, provides support for the successful recruitment and retention of faculty and staff, manages the office effectively, shares governance with staff when appropriate, provides for effective budget management, works effectively with other departments, makes decisions in a timely manner.
-Comments: 13.
-Affirmative Action: Encourages diversity and implements mechanisms for attracting and retaining women and underrepresented groups; encourages respect for all persons in the department.
-Comments: 14.
-Instruction: Coordinates and implements curricula as developed by the faculty.
-Comments:
+Administration/Management: Oversees the recruitment and appointment of highly qualified staff, provides support for the successful recruitment and retention of faculty and Comments:

+staff, manages the office effectively, shares governance with staff when appropriate, provides for effective budget management, works effectively with other departments, makes decisions in a timely manner.
+13. Affirmative Action: Encourages diversity and implements mechanisms for attracting and retaining women and Comments: underrepresented groups; encourages respect for all persons in the department.
+14. Instruction: Coordinates and implements curricula as Comments: developed by the faculty.
 Areas to be Evaluated N/A Exceeds Expectations (EE) Meet Expectations (ME) Improvement Needed (IN) Not Meeting Expectations (NME) 15.
-Outreach: Promotes the service component of the Comments: Comments: academic freedom; provides guidance, support and resources for faculty and staff development 5.
-Outreach: Promotes the service component of the department's mission, provides mechanisms for the successful delivery of outreach programs, is responsive to the needs of external constituencies.
-7. Personnel Development: Supports and defends academic freedom; provides guidance, support and resources for faculty and staff development 1.
-Assessment: Effectively evaluates or assesses the department under his/her administration; acknowledges areas of excellence, and recommends areas where improvement is needed 1.
-Assessment: Effectively evaluates or assesses the department under his/her administration; acknowledges areas of excellence, and recommends areas where improvement is needed 1.
-Assessment: Effectively evaluates or assesses the department under his/her administration; acknowledges areas of excellence, and recommends areas where improvement is needed 1.
-Assessment: Effectively evaluates or assesses the department under his/her administration; acknowledges areas of excellence, and recommends areas where improvement is needed 1.
-Assessment: Effectively evaluates or assesses the department under his/her administration; acknowledges areas of excellence, and recommends areas where improvement Needed 1.
-Assessment: Effectively evaluates or assesses the department of excellence, and recommends areas where improvement Needed 1.
-Assessment: Effectively evaluates or assesses the development Needed or Not Meeting Expectations."
-It is a support and resources of excellence, and recommends areas where improvement Needed or Not Meeting Expectations."
-It is a support and resources of excellence, and recommends areas where improvement Needed or Not Meeting Expectations."
-It is a support and resources of excellence, and recommends areas where improvement Needed or Not Meeting Expectations."
-It is a support and resources of excellence, and recommends areas where improvements areas of excellence, and recommends areas where improvements.
-1. Assessment: Effectively and staff development Needed or Not Meeting Expectati = • dutios ar d rosponsibilit ios kate employee's overall performance in comparison to position uuties ui ia responsibiliti ies.
-Exceeds ExpectationsMeets Expectations Impro vement Neede ed Not Meeting Ex pectations If an employee's performance is rated as "Improvement Needed or Not M eeting Expectat tions" the emp loyee's supervis or must attach a work plan, which explains to the employee how, why and d by wha t time frame the eir performand e must improve .
-Please annulate all of the fallousing postions.
-If page on a delitional a complete all of the following sections.
-In necessary, additional s neets ma y be attached.
-1. Accomplishments or new abilities demonstrated since last revi ew (if ap plicable) • 2 Specific areas of needed improvement 2.
-Specific dieds of freeded improvement Recommendations for professional development (seminars, tr aining, so chooling, etc.) 3, o, , Follow-up requested/desired [ ] yes [ ] no Follow-up requested/desired [ ] no Follow-up requested/de llow-up Date Supervisor's Signature - Date
+Outreach: Promotes the service component of the department's mission, provides mechanisms for the Comments: successful delivery of outreach programs, is responsive to the needs of external constituencies.
+7. Personnel Development: Supports and defends Comments: academic freedom; provides guidance, support and resources for faculty and staff development 8.
+Assessment: Effectively evaluates or assesses the department under his/her administration; acknowledges areas of Comments: excellence, and recommends areas where improvement is needed Rate employee's overall performance in comparison to position duties an d responsibiliti es.
+Exceeds ExpectationsMeets Expectations Impro vement Neede d Not Meeting Ex pectations If an employee's performance is rated as "Improvement Needed of or Not Me eeting Expectat ions" the empl oyee's supervis or must attach a work plan, which explains to the employee how, why and by what time frame their performance must improve.
+Please complete all of the following sections.
+If necessary, additional shapes and the following sections. neets ma y be attached.
+Accomplishments or new abilities demonstrated since last review (if applicable) Specific areas of needed improvement

+3. Recommendations for professional development (seminars, training, schooling, etc.)

+Follow-up requested/desired [] yes [] no Follow-up Date

+Supervisor's Signature Date

+I acknowledge that my Supervisor discussed my Performance Appraisal with me.
 Employee's Signature

 Date

 Employee's Comments:

-Companying de C

 Supervisor's Comments:

-Luna Community College

-(Sample) Classroom Observation Form for Teaching Faculty
+CLASSROOM OBSERVATION FORM

-Evaluatee: Course/Sectio n Observed: # Student Registered Evaluator: Date: Time: Place: # Student Present
+Evaluatee: Course/Section Course/Section Observed: Evaluator:D)ate: Time: Place: # Student Present